Cornell-MAE-UG/fa25-portfolio-jackie-mon20/_projects/2022-trig-analysis.md

 image: /assets/images/function-graph.jpeg
 ---

-### Overview
+### Overview:

-**Description of device:** The SWEP B10Hx20 brazed plate heat exchanger is a compact counter-flow heat exchanger commonly used in, HVAC systems, industrial process cooling, heat recovery systems, and refrigeration and heat pump loops
-It consists of thin stainless-steel plates brazed together with copper, forming alternating hot and cold flow channels that promote high heat transfer coefficients while maintaining a small footprint.
+**Description:** The SWEP B10Hx20 brazed plate heat exchanger is a  counter-flow heat exchanger used in HVAC systems, industrial process cooling, heat recovery systems, and refrigeration and heat pump loops.
+It consists of thin stainless-steel plates brazed together with copper, forming hot and cold flow channels that promote high heat transfer coefficients while maintaining a small footprint.

-**Real-world relevance:** Similar exchangers are used in district heating plants, automotive thermal management systems, and industrial energy recovery, which makes this device directly applicable to mechanical and aerospace thermal systems.
-How it works: Hot fluid enters one side of the exchanger while cold fluid enters from the opposite side, creating counter-flow operation.
+**How it works:** Hot fluid enters one side of the exchanger while cold fluid enters from the opposite side, creating counter-flow operation.
 Heat is transferred by convection from the hot fluid to the plate, by conduction through the plate,  and by convection from the plate to the cold fluid

+**Real-world relevance:** Similar exchangers are used in district heating plants, automotive thermal management systems, and industrial energy recovery, which makes this device relevent to mechanical thermal systems.

 **Assumptions:**
 Steady State;  Negligible kinetic energy and potential energy changes; No shaft work; Adiabatic externally (there is only heat transfer between the fluids)